Serrof/swiftt/README.md

 ## Origins of the TDA
 Note that the TDA is sometimes referred to simply as Differential Algebra in the literature.
-However, it is not to be confused with the eponym branch of mathematics.
+However, it is not to be confused with the eponym branch of mathematics which is broader.
 Some people even call it Jet Transport in the context of dynamical systems [7].

 The TDA was introduced in the seminal work of Berz in the late 1980s (see for example [1, 2]),